Ontario Community Infrastructure Fund

 For example, four neighbouring communities with similar infrastructure systems could attract a full-time local expert dedicated to serving each municipality about one week per month.

-In addition, the ministry encourages recipients to begin work as soon as possible to meet the July 1, 2024 timeline under the Asset Management Planning for Municipal Infrastructure regulation (O. Reg.
-588/17 as amended by O. Reg.
-193/21), which requires municipalities to have an asset management plan in place for all municipal infrastructure assets.
+In addition, the ministry encourages recipients to begin work as soon as possible to meet the July 1, 2025 regulatory timeline under the Asset Management Planning for Municipal Infrastructure regulation (O. Reg.
+588/17), which requires municipalities to have an asset management plan in place for all municipal infrastructure assets that builds upon the requirements for the July 1, 2024 timeline.
+This includes an identification of proposed levels of service, activities required to meet proposed levels of service, and a strategy to fund these activities.

 Eligible optimization expenditures